528-dev/Cornell-CS3110-OCaml/OCaml.md

 $ rm bisect*.coverage
 ```

-By the time you’re done uncommenting the provided tests, you should be at 25% coverage, including all of the insertion sort implementation.
+By the time you're done uncommenting the provided tests, you should be at 25% coverage, including all of the insertion sort implementation.
 For fun, try adding more tests to get 100% coverage of merge sort.

 ---